UOA-SE702-2022-Group-11/fitts-pizza/README.md

 ## Saving and viewing results

 During the activity, you are able to download and save the results of the questionnaires and activity results.
 These are stored in JSON files.

-## Contents of repository

-- Application
-- Experiment preparation document and evaluation plan
-- Participant Information Sheet
-- UAHPEC certificates for each group member

 ## Differences between project plan and implementation